wely/DevCamp/HOL/java/01-developer-environment/README.md

     > Please do not skip this step, because we will need node.js to install the Azure cross platform command line interface in the next step.

-1. Install the azure command line interface.
-Go to a terminal window and do this command:
+1. Install the [Microsoft Azure Cross Platform Command Line](https://github.com/Azure/azure-xplat-cli).  *There is a new python-based command line interface in preview - we are not going to use that one.
+Please follow these instructions to install the node-based command line interface* Open a *NEW* terminal window and do this command:
     `node -v`
     Verify that the version is v6 or greater.